indoha-commits/AutoEvolve/docs/providers.md

 ## Media providers

-Set `PEXELS_API_KEY` and/or `PIXABAY_API_KEY` in the root `.env`; G2 inherits the application
+Set `PEXELS_API_KEY`, `PIXABAY_API_KEY`, and/or `COVERR_API_KEY` in the root `.env`; G2 inherits the
-environment.
+application environment.
+Coverr is video-only and its short-lived download URL is requested only after a candidate wins selection.
 Stock results still require operator review for relevance and licensing.
 Lordicon is optional and uses `LORDICON_API_TOKEN`.

 ## Buffer and R2